 Reproductive Problems

 In traditional Chinese practice, it is considered abnormal for a woman to experience any trouble with any part of her menstrual cycle, that a woman’s periods should come and go with as much ease as the sun rising and setting.
 There should be little to no mood swings, irritability, pain, spotting, breast or tummy discomfort, skin breakouts, or digestive upsets, etc, prior to menstruation, and the period should be comfortable with little to no clotting, and last no more than 5-6 days.
 They should be relatively regular, as close to a 28-day cycle as possible.
 Ovulation should occur every month and there should be no irregular or excessive bleeding, or a complete absence of a monthly period.
-If anything about your cycle, is worrying you, please see your healthcare professional.
+If anything about your cycle is worrying you, please see your healthcare professional.

-A healthy woman of reproductive age is a fertile woman.
 Infertility is prevalent in regions of the world with high rates of blood sugar dysregulation and metabolic dysfunction.
-This dysfunction affects reproductive physiology, including egg (oocyte) development, ovulation, and implantation.
-Irregular ovulation and periods, signs of high testosterone, and abnormal growths are potentially caused by the metabolic inhibition of aromatase, which causes reduced oestradiol; however, there are multiple factors involved.
+In the West, particularly the US, less than 15% of the population is thought to be metabolically healthy.
+Metabolic dysfunction affects reproductive physiology, including egg (oocyte) development, ovulation, and implantation.
+Irregular ovulation and periods, signs of testosterone imbalance, and abnormal growths are thought to be potentially caused by the metabolic inhibition of aromatase, which causes reduced oestradiol; however, there are multiple factors involved and oestrogens can also run rampant if they are not metabolised and excreted properly by the liver and bowel or if progesterone production is too low – it is all about balance!

 Wisdom of Ancestrally Living Humans